Bira/octopus-carnival/_drafts/wir-mm2-4e-myconid.md

 Myconids are Fey Humanoids with the Plant keyword.
 Sovereigns are Large, everyone else is Medium.
 They have Tremorsense 10, which allows them to operate well in total darkness.
-Their signature trait is **Roots of the Colony**,a free action that triggers when they're hit by an attack and allows them to split half the damage between themselves and a myconid ally within 5 squares.
+Their signature trait is **Roots of the Colony**, a free action that triggers when they're hit by an attack and allows them to split half the damage between themselves and a myconid ally within 5 squares.
 Given they're level 3-4, this is likely to be the party's first encounter with something